To sign out of Creative Cloud desktop, click your profile icon and choose Sign Out.

-If you try to activate a font that is already installed on your computer, an error message is displayed: “A font with the same name is already installed.”
+If you try to add a font that is already installed on your computer, an error message is displayed: “A font with the same name is already installed.”

 The version available through Adobe Fonts may be more recent than the one you have installed.
 To replace the version on your computer, first uninstall the local version using your font management software or the font tools built in to the operating system.